 Bio

-Dr. Goyal specializes in the diagnosis, management, and electrophysiological testing of neuromuscular disorder (including SFEMG), with expertise in immune-mediated disorders (myositis, myasthenia gravis, CIDP, and vasculitis) and ALS.
-Her research interest include monitoring and management of short and long-term toxicity of immunosuppressive agents.
-She also provides botulinum toxin for treatment of sialorrhea in ALS patients.
+Dr. Goyal focuses on the diagnosis, management, and electrophysiological testing of neuromuscular disorders, including SFEMG.
+Her expertise extends to immune-mediated disorders such as myositis, myasthenia gravis, CIDP, and vasculitis.
+Her research interests involve monitoring and managing the short and long-term toxicity of immunosuppressive agents.
+She is actively involved in a grant-supported project investigating steroid toxicity in patients with myasthenia gravis.

 Clinical Focus